toolmantim/octocats-travels-app/README.md

 ### Tasks

-* Made the homepage appear (config/routes.rb)
+* Make the homepage appear (config/routes.rb)
-* Fix the image helper tags on the Provence page
+* Fix the images on the Provence page
-* Add the comment creation in CommentsController
+* Fix the comment saving (CommentsController)
-* Add the comment fetching for Provence and Tasmania in DestinationsController
+* Fix the comment fetching for Provence and Tasmania (DestinationsController)

 ### Solution